Steven Fletcher (ice hockey)

 Steven Craig Fletcher (born March 31, 1962) is a Canadian former professional ice hockey player.

 Career

 Fletcher was drafted 202nd overall by the Calgary Flames in the 1980 NHL Entry Draft.
 He played in four NHL games with the Montreal Canadiens and Winnipeg Jets over parts of two seasons.
 Fletcher also played six seasons with the Fort Wayne Komets of the IHL and finished his career with the Atlanta Knights.
 Six years later, he played a single game out of retirement for the Komets in the 2002–03 season.
-Fletcher was inducted to the Komets Hall of Fame and had his number #77 jersey retired on November 17, 2007.
+Fletcher was inducted into the Komets Hall of Fame and had his number #77 jersey retired on November 17, 2007.